 Hey guys!
 I know I have written several articles on what to bring to the park with you.
-In this one, you will find out what can be left behind.
-There’s no need to over pack anymore.
-Lets face it, you will most likely be packing for everyone in your family, so lets make this easier on you!
+In this one, you will find out what you don’t need to pack to the Disney Parks.

 Bandages and First Aid items:

-Nurses are available at the First aid Center and the have over-the-counter medications, bandages and other quick remedies.
-We have stopped into them several times to grab the biggest band aides they had, to go on the bottom of our feet and some Aleve!
+Nurses are available at the First aid Center and have over-the-counter medications, bandages, and other quick remedies.
+We have stopped into them several times to grab the biggest band-aides they had, to go on the bottom of our feet and some Aleve!

 Insect repellent is available at Disney World but not Disneyland.
-There are several areas throughout the parks that have the insect repellent for your convenience, just ask a cast member if you are not able to locate it.
+There are several areas throughout the parks that have insect repellent for your convenience, just ask a cast member if you are not able to locate it.

 Over The Counter Medicine:

 The First Aid Nurses station has these available for you at any time.
 All you need to do is go visit them, sign a release form and tada!

-Shampoo, Soap and Lotion:
+Shampoo, Soap, and Lotion:

 I personally bring my own shampoo and conditioner for myself.
-There is no need to pack some for everyone because the Disney Resorts actually have really good products.
+There is no need to pack some for everyone because Disney Resorts actually have really good products.

-I like to haul in an empty water bottle and then ask for free ice water from any quick service restaurant.
-You can add flavoring or just enjoy the nice crisp ice cold water.
+I like to haul in an empty water bottle and then ask for free ice water from any quick-service restaurant.
+You can add flavoring or just enjoy the nice crisp ice-cold water.
 There really is no need to carry around water bottles and jugs any more.